 Next to that, Tim was a guest at the Lucerne Festival in Switzerland, in the Konzerthaus in Berlin, Théâtre de Champs Elysées in Paris, the Royal Concertgebouw in Amsterdam and several opera houses in Germany, France and Austria.

-On the opera stage he sang with conductors like Marco Armiliato, Fabio Luisi, Zubin Mehta, Kirill Petrenko, Vladimir Jurowski, Bertrand de Billy, Paolo Carignani, Kent Nagano, Ádám Fischer, Asher Fisch, Oksana Lyniv, Marc Piollet, Emmanuel Villaume, Karl Mark Chichon, Omer Meir Wellber, Francesco Angelico to name a few and created roles with directors such as Richard Jones, Hans Neuenfels, Peter Konwitschny, Barrie Kosky, Krzysztof Warlikowski, Andreas Kriegenburg, Jürgen Rose, Philipp Stölzl, David Bösch, Carlus Padrissa/La Fura dels Baus and Christiane Pohle
+On the opera stage he sang with conductors like Marco Armiliato, Fabio Luisi, Zubin Mehta, Kirill Petrenko, Vladimir Jurowski, Mark Elder, Bertrand de Billy, Paolo Carignani, Kent Nagano, Ádám Fischer, Asher Fisch, Oksana Lyniv, Marc Piollet, Emmanuel Villaume, Karl Mark Chichon, Omer Meir Wellber, Francesco Angelico to name a few and created roles with directors such as Richard Jones, Hans Neuenfels, Peter Konwitschny, Barrie Kosky, Krzysztof Warlikowski, Andreas Kriegenburg, Jürgen Rose, Philipp Stölzl, David Bösch, Carlus Padrissa/La Fura dels Baus and Christiane Pohle

 His operatic repertoire also includes roles like Silvio (Pagliacci), il conte d’Almaviva (Le nozze di Figaro), Wolfram (Tannhäuser), Vater (Hänsel und Gretel), Sid (Albert Herring), Belcore (Elisir d’amore), Von Wierhof (Semyon Kotko) and Pantalon (L’Amour des trois oranges).
 Next to opera, Kuypers is a passionate advocate for Lied and oratorio.
 His Lied-repertoire includes cycles like the “Kindertotenlieder”, “Lieder eines fahrenden Gesellen”, “Rückert Lieder” and “des Knaben Wunderhorn” by Mahler, “Winterreise” by Schubert as well as “6 Monologe aus Jedermann” by Martin.